delphiassistant/Barnamenevis.Net.Tools/Barnamenevis.Net.RtlMessageBox.Wpf.Demo/README.md

 - Test font installation on fresh Windows installations
 - Verify per-user installation works correctly

-## ??
-Troubleshooting
+## ğŸ” Troubleshooting

 ### Common Issues

 #### Fonts Not Installing
 ```
-??
-FontInstaller: No fonts found in directory
+âš ï¸ FontInstaller: No fonts found in directory
 ```
 **Solution**: Ensure font files are in the `Fonts` directory and copied to output